-Title Children with unsupportive parents are more likely to be both bullies and victims Degree of recognition International Media name/outlet Lifestyle Daily Media type Web Country United Kingdom Date 1/09/20 Description Children with unsupportive parents are not just more likely to bully others, but also more likely to have experienced bullying, finds new research.
+Title Children with unsupportive parents are more likely to be both bullies and victims Degree of recognition International Media name/outlet Lifestyle Daily Media type Web Country/Territory United Kingdom Date 1/09/20 Description Children with unsupportive parents are not just more likely to bully others, but also more likely to have experienced bullying, finds new research.

 Mehmet Karakus and colleagues explored the relationship between student self-esteem, bullying, and parental support.

 Participants aged 11 to 17 years old were asked how often they had bullied someone or been bullied by someone in the past six months, had their self-esteem measured, and were asked how much their parents know about what they are doing and feeling to assess parental support.
 Their findings demonstrated that parental support had a significant impact on self-esteem and bullying behaviour.

 Those who reported a lack of parental support were more likely to have engaged in bullying behaviour as well as been the victims of bullying.
 This means bullies are also more likely to have been bullied.
 They also found that low parental support led to a decrease in self-esteem: children who develop supportive and secure relationships with their parents tend to perceive themselves more positively than those with unsupportive parents.